 - A non-humorous, punny example was used on an episode of Tales from the Crypt: after the Cryptkeeper, dressed as a barber, snips someone's ear off, we hear the victim scream.
 The Cryptkeeper then holds up the severed ear, sings this and laughs.

-- Mexican viewers are usually amused by its use on American TV, because the Shave and a Haircut in Mexico is usually rhymed with the frase "¡Chinga tu madre, cabrón!", which roughly means "Go fuck your mother, asshole".
+- Mexican viewers are usually amused by its use on American TV, because the Shave and a Haircut in Mexico is usually rhymed with the frase "¡Chinga tu madre, cabrón!", which roughly means "Go fuck your mother, asshole!".

 - This has turned into an American Urban Legend which says that if you honk the tune on your horn in a Mexican neighborhood, you'll likely be shot dead.